 Deadlines for the essay

 The official IB deadline is different for every school, and schools will let students know.
-4000 words cannot all be written the weekend before the deadline, so careful planning is needed to avoid a last minute crunch.
+4000 words cannot all be written the weekend before the deadline.
+Therefore, careful planning is needed to avoid a last minute crunch.
 After all, it would be a shame to waste the amazing research and ideas by running out of writing time.
-Schools tend to set their own internal deadlines for their students to have completed different sections of the project, so it is good to be in constant communication with supervisors and relevant subject teachers to make sure each section is completed along the way.
+Schools tend to set their own internal deadlines for their students to have completed different sections of the project.
+Therefore it is good to be in constant communication with supervisors and relevant subject teachers.
+This will allow you to make sure each section is completed along the way.

 The viva voce interview

-The viva voce is essentially a short interview with the supervisor, in which they ask students to reflect on the strengths and successes of their findings, as well as looking at any areas that caused unexpected problems, and what can be learned from the research report.
-It’s nothing to worry about – it’s just something that can be greatly enhanced with preparation and thinking beforehand.
+The viva voce is essentially a short interview with the supervisor, in which they ask students to reflect on the strengths and successes of their findings.
+Also, they could look at any areas that caused unexpected problems, and what can be learned from the research report.
+It’s nothing to worry about.
+It’s just something that can be greatly enhanced with preparation and thinking beforehand.
 They are also making sure that the report hasn’t been plagiarised!

 A word of advice

-Students often make the mistake of deciding on an easier, less interesting field of research, rather than taking on a more complex topic that fascinates them.
-If there is a subject that they are considering studying at university, now is a good time to really get into that subject – the finished product could help with the university application and interview.
+Students often make the mistake of deciding on an easier, less interesting field of research.
+It would be much better to take on a more complex topic that fascinates them.
+If there is a subject that they are considering studying at university, now is a good time to really get into that subject.
+The finished product could help with the university application and interview.
 As long as the question can be tested with data and the student and supervisor think it is plausible, it is best to go for the more exciting option.
 The disciplines learnt during the EE are useful for approaching real-life problems, and knowing this can help keep motivation up.
 Learning to ask, “Do I have enough data about a given situation?”, or “What does this data allow me to conclude for the moment?” is never a bad thing!